 Each city has its own plan for dealing with mosquito problems and stagnant water.
 Please contact your city’s Public Utilities department, found in the government section of your phone book, if you have a problem or question relating to mosquito control policies.

-If there is a potential mosquito problem on private property, you may file a complaint with Public Health's Environmental Health Division by calling 206-263-9566.
-Public Health does not have any regulatory authority to require property owners to remove mosquito habitat except if the habitat is in violation of solid waste law.
-We can send educational materials that provide guidance on reducing habitat.
-If the habitat is on public property, we will inform and advise the appropriate property owner.
+Public Health does not have any regulatory authority to require property owners to remove mosquito habitat except if the habitat is in violation of solid waste regulations.
+The responsibility of mosquito control ultimately lies with the property owner (city, county or private ownership.)
 For additional guidance refer to mosquito control on private property (PDF).

 Permitted swimming pools on private property: